 Dive into a forensic career.
 Focus on underwater forensic research and investigations.
 Courses involve critical-thinking to reach mission objectives and include application of theory and methodology.
 Our mission is to challenge students through sequenced courses and laboratories, which provide students with the theory and practical experience needed for the field of underwater research.

-An Underwater Crime Scene Investigation certificate may be earned independently or as part of a bachelor’s or master’s degree.
+An Underwater Crime Scene Investigation certificate, available on BOTH the Tallahassee and Panama City campuses, may be earned independently or as part of a bachelor’s or master’s degree.
 With courses such as the application of theory and methodology, the program is relevant to many careers in law enforcement and public safety.
 Our mission is to rigorously challenge our students through five sequenced courses and labs that provide students with the theory and practical experiences that equip them to be underwater forensic scientists and become the most qualified law enforcement and forensic professionals in the world.

 Excellence in underwater research